chonpisitkong01/platform-engineering-kubecon-na-2025/docs/component-docs/crossplane/02-technical-overview.md

 - Encapsulate infrastructure complexity
 - Provide a clean API for teams to provision resources
 - Are managed by composition functions
-- Support claims (ClaimXRs) for multi-tenant isolation
+- Support Composite Resources (XRs) for multi-tenant isolation

 Example: An `Database` composite resource might abstract away provider-specific configuration and networking setup.